snetsystems/cloudhub/README.md

 You can see the SCMP UI via browser: http://localhost:8888

 ## How to debug via VSCode for Development.
-For your convenience, make "_.code-workspace_" for VSCode in the your snetsystems folder.
+For your convenience, make "_.code-workspace_" for VSCode in your snetsystems folder.
 ```
 $ cd $GOPATH/src/github.com/snetsystems/
 $ cat snet.code-workspace